Skip to content

 View transitions create smooth animations between different states of your app.
 Think of how iOS apps animate between screens: that's what you get on the web now.

-The browser automatically creates a transition between the "old" and "new" states, morphing elements that share the same view-transition-name CSS property.
+The browser automatically creates a transition between the "old" and "new" states, morphing elements it can match between the two renders.

 How Transitions Are Triggered